EvgenyKarkan/iOSDevTools/README.md

 [CRToast](https://github.com/cruffenach/CRToast) A modern iOS toast view that can fit your notification needs
 [RCCPeakableImageView](https://github.com/robertoseidenberg/RCCPeakableImageView)  Implementation of a "peekable" thumbnail image as shown at the Flag Kickstarter Project

+#Autolayout
+[FLKAutoLayout](https://github.com/floriankugler/FLKAutoLayout) UIView category which makes it easy to create layout constraints in code

 #Animation
 [AGGeometryKit-POP](https://github.com/hfossli/AGGeometryKit-POP) Bridging AGGeometryKit with POP for amazing dynamics and animations.
 [BCMeshTransformView](Mesh transforms for UIView) https://github.com/Ciechan/BCMeshTransformView